N3RDIUM/Musiverse/readme.md

 - [ ] Add a playlist to another playlist
 - [ ] Create the player thing
 - [ ] Add mpris integration
+- [ ] Create a "queue" buffer for songs to be played.
+Instead of directly playing a playlist, you can "enqueue" it.
+The queue can be edited like a playlist.
+Create another mode in the library screen for this.